Last updated: October 14, 2019

 4. Embedding videos in Outlook emails using HTML5

 If you have a knack with HTML5 you can add code to your email that will embed your video along with a preview image of your choice.
+Make sure that the added code is correct to avoid having [pii_email_a4afd22dca99c2593bff] error code.

 Just look through the code and replace the preset titles, video, and image with you own.
 For example, in the following set of tags, you would update the text between the title tags to suit the content of your email: